 "Drive Electric Vermont endorses The Clean Transportation Path presentations Green Driving America is giving in Vermont high school driver education and STEM classes.
 The benefits of electric vehicles (EVs) to future drivers of Vermont are clearly described in the presentation, along with important information on incentives and additional cost savings associated with EVs.
 Vermont has ambitious goals to reduce transportation emissions – achieving them will require many new drivers to consider EV options in the years to come!"

 1Optionally, educators can utilize students from their host school, who would be comfortable in public speaking, to give in-person presentations.
-They would be trained by the educator and/or virtually by the GDA executive director (educator may attend such a session).
+They would be trained by the educator and/or virtually by the GDA executive director (educator would attend such a session).
 Host school student presenters would be in a voluntary, unpaid role.

 2Truncated 30-minute presentations also available

-please contact Wayne Michaud by email: info@greendrivingamerica.org or by phone/text:
+please contact Wayne Michaud

 GDA evolved from an organization also run by executive director, Wayne Michaud, that was founded in Vermont: Idle-Free VT, that specialized in conducting educational projects in the school community.
 The organization was awarded grants to implement these projects starting in 2013.
 They were split into two efforts:

-1. measured idle-free schools campaigns at 13 schools (11 in Vermont; two in California) from 2014-2016
+1. measured idle-free schools campaigns at 16 schools from 2015 to 2023 (12 in Vermont; four in California)

 2. a predecessor of the presentations we are giving today.
 More than 120 of these guest-speaking presentations were conducted in driver education and science/math educator classes from 2013-2016.